ubicucsd/crash_course/source/7_DataAnalysisWithPython.md

-# Data analysis with python
+# Lesson 7: Data analysis with python

 The power of Python partially lies in the many library it offers.
 For this lesson and as a general paractice for data analysis with python, go ahead and perform these imports:
 ```python